Interested in moving to Canada? Here’s what you need to know:

 - With the exception of prescription medicine, everything is more expensive than in the USA.
 Goods and services are not as readily available.
 Many make the mistake of coming to Canada under the impression that they will get all the benefits of living in the States (and none of the downsides) – this is simply not the case.

 - To enter as a Temporary Foreign Worker, you must first receive a job offer from a Canadian employer and a LMO (Labour Market Opinion) from ESDC (Employment and Social Development Canada) to verify that it is indeed a legitimate job and your skills are relevant.
-Those typically on TFW status include: caregivers (nannies), agricultural workers, and low-skilled laborers.
+Those typically on TFW status include: caregivers (nannies), agricultural workers, and low-skilled labourers.